 Dr Kate Baker

-Kate Baker is a Research Fellow in the Centre for Water Systems.
-She is currently working on the Safe & SuRe project, a £1.5m Engineering Physical Sciences Research Council research project, which aimed to develop a new paradigm for urban water management in response to emerging challenges and uncertainties.
-Kate is responsible for the knowledge exchange strategy working with academics and industry practitioners to ensure the project outputs are of importance to both the academic community and industry.
+Prior to these EU projects, Kate was the engagement lead on the Safe & SuRe project, a £1.5m Engineering Physical Sciences Research Council research project, which aimed to develop a new paradigm for urban water management in response to emerging challenges and uncertainties.
+Kate was responsible for the knowledge exchange strategy working with academics and industry practitioners to ensure the project outputs are of importance to both the academic community and industry.

 Kate joined Exeter in January 2017 from the Department of Geography at King’s College London, where her PhD research focused on investigating patterns of habitat use by benthic macroinvertebrates (such as dragonflies, stoneflies, and mayflies) in the tropical streams of Ulu Temburong National Park in northern Borneo.
 Understanding the spatial structure of habitats within rivers is important to inform management and restoration decisions.
 Before starting her PhD, Kate was awarded a European Commission’s Leonardo Mobility Award to fund a post with the Norwegian Institute for Nature Research undertaking applied ecological research.
 Prior to this Kate lived in Siberia for six months funded by the European Voluntary Service to work with The Great Baikal Trail, a youth-led environmental organisation helping to conserve the deepest lake in the world, Lake Baikal.

 Kate has experience in teaching and lecturing at King's College London and London School of Economics.